PhD thesis projects offered

 The following list gives an overview of the variety of research topics, but is not necessarily complete.
 Further projects may yet become available: This list still is updated from time to time.
 Please check the list again before submitting your application.
 Applications may be submitted between 1 October and 15 November.

 Note: We are currently re-designing our web pages.

 If you do not see any projects above, please follow these instructions:

 First, set a cookie by simply clicking on this link.
-Now, at the very bottom of the re-loaded page, you can switch between the designs called "RWD" and "classic" (depending on which view you are in).
+Then, at the very bottom right edge of the re-loaded page, click on the letters "RWD" to switch between the designs called "RWD" and "classic" (depending on which view you are in).
 Only in the "RWD" view, you will be able to see and navigate the project list.

 To use other parts of these web pages, it is highly recommended to switch back to the "classic" view, as the navigation in the "RWD" view is currently still under construction.